johnforgit/TwitterDapp/README.md

    In case you use this command every thirdweb command hereafter should have ```npx thirdweb@latest``` in it
 5. After the successful creation of your contract you can deploy it by : ```npx thirdweb deploy``` in your terminal
 6. This will take us to the thirdweb dashboard.
 Connect your metamask wallet and deploy your contract on your preferred chain
+7. After successful deploying we can see the read and write functions of our contract and interact with it from the explorer tab.
+We can also get the code snippets for javascript and many more from the code snippets tab.
+Much easier when compared to other dev frameworks